COVID-19 In-Kind Needs

 SEARCH’s Outreach Team has resumed its work and is connecting with folks living on the streets in the midst of COVID-19.
 Our Housing Teams are also meeting with clients from a safe social distance and virtually.
 Staff at SEARCH’s House of Tiny Treasures are also communicating regularly with children and families and preparing to reopen the campus when safe.
 Their deliberate conversations have revealed specific, urgent needs that we wanted to share with our amazing support network.

 Face Coverings.
-Now that the CDC is recommending that Americans use cloth face coverings in crowded settings to slow and reduce the spread of COVID-19, we would appreciate help from our crafty supporters in making such face coverings available to people living on the streets.
+Now that the CDC is recommending that Americans use face coverings in crowded settings to slow and reduce the spread of COVID-19, we would especially welcome disposable surgical face masks.
+We would also appreciate help from our crafty supporters in making cloth face coverings available to people living on the streets.
 The CDC website includes instructions for sewing masks with ties or elastics to secure them in place.
 You can also review tutorials, templates, and further details about the different kinds of masks here, here, and here.

 Food and Water.
 Second, nearly 75% of people surveyed by our Outreach Team expressed serious concerns about access to food and water due to service disruptions related to the pandemic.
 We are working to address this need by collecting donations of the items listed below to share with folks weathering the outbreak in encampments.
 You can also see and order these and other items on our COVID-19 Amazon wish list.